 Rachel and Stephen Kaplan, environmental psychology professors at the University of Michigan, identified "being away" as one of the most important mechanisms through which our nature experience affects our psyche and gives our soul space.
 These conclusions came from their numerous studies with test subjects who found a retreat in nature and then reported on what the wilderness did for them.
 "Being away" also means having a time-out from society, escaping human civilization for a while, alone or in selected company.
 It represents being away from consumerism, away from the digital world, away from the expectations of others, away from the performance pressure and the corset into which modern life often squeezes us.
 It signifies being far away from a world in which we must constantly fit a certain image and in which we are force-fed what it means to be a "good" person, a "well-adapted" person, a "hardworking" person, or a "productive" person.

-"Being away" means that we are in an environment where we can be as we are.
+"Being away" means we are in an environment where we can be as we are.
 Plants, animals, mountains, rivers, the sea — they are not interested in our productivity and performance, our appearance, our paycheck, or our mental state.
 We can be among them and participate in the network of life, even if we are momentarily weak, lost, or bubbling over with ideas and hyperactivity.
 Nature does not send us utility bills.
-The river in the mountains does not charge us for the clear, clean water that we get from it when we wander along its banks or camp there.
+The river in the mountains does not charge us for the clear, clean water we get from it when we wander along its banks or camp there.
 Nature does not criticize us.
 "Being away" means freedom from being evaluated or judged, and escaping from pressure to fulfill someone else’s expectations of us.

 "Being away" is the ideal way to experience the therapeutic biophilia effect of nature.